Satisfy your craving, quench your thirst, and nourish your body with an oldie but goodie Orange Juice recipe!

 No juicer, no problem!

 Cut the orange into half and press it on the squeezer to release the juices.
-You can also pierce the juice sacs with a fork to extract the juices and the seeds, if any.
+You can also poke the juice sacs with a fork to extract the juices and the seeds, if any.

 You can even manually squeeze it and filter the juicer for a smooth consistency.